styled-icons/styled-icons/packages/styled-icons/README.md

 import * as faRegular from '@styled-icons/fa-regular'
 import * as faSolid from '@styled-icons/fa-solid'
 import * as feather from '@styled-icons/feather'
+import * as fluentUISystemFilled from '@styled-icons/fluentui-system-filled'
+import * as fluentUISystemRegular from '@styled-icons/fluentui-system-regular'
 import * as foundation from '@styled-icons/foundation'
 import * as heroiconsOutline from '@styled-icons/heroicons-outline'
 import * as heroiconsSolid from '@styled-icons/heroicons-solid'